AhilanPonnusamy/LLM-and-AppModernization/README.md

 >During startup, you may face random errors sometime about llm not loaded or broken chain etc. Restart the app in such case which will fix the problem.

 ![App UI](./images/LLMUI.jpg)

+**Testing**

+Now, that the application and the backend services are up and running, it is now time to take it for a spin

+1. With **Use RAG** option unselected, submit the following question **can you transfer $50 to joseph?**.
+Once submitted, you will see some activity in streamlit console and in about 45 seconds a generic LLM response is dislayed in the UI.